jbtiglao/e-peddler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+[This is a working draft - assignment not yet submitted]

 ## Description 📌

 A command-line e-commerce application that utilizes object-relational mapping (ORM).
 The back end starter code is modified, and the working Express.js API is configured to use Sequelize to interact with a MySQL database.